-5 Reasons Good Credit Is Important
+Good Credit Is Important For Modern Living

 Before you can buy a house, mortgage lenders want to know that you won’t default on your mortgage.
 If you don’t have good credit, the lender will consider it risky to give you a mortgage loan.

-Many employers conduct credit checks as a part of the hiring process.
-(Note that employers check credit reports not credit scores.)
+Many employers conduct credit checks as part of the hiring process.
+(Note that employers check credit reports, not credit scores.)
 If you haven’t demonstrated financial responsibility, a prospective employer might be hesitant to hire you.

 For example, the employer might believe your level of debt is too high for the salary offered.
-Some employers also check credit scores before giving a promotion or raise, especially for financial-related or executive positions.
+Some employers also check credit scores before giving a promotion or raise, especially for financially-related or executive positions.

 Many people have dreams of starting their own business.
 Most business startups require a sizable amount of cash that you might not have available.
 In that case, you’ll need to obtain a small business loan.
 Among other things, you need to have good credit to qualify for the business loan.

 It might be somewhat shocking to learn that your credit is needed to establish utility services.
 Electric companies contend that you’re borrowing one month of electric service.
 Before turning on your electricity, the company will check to see if you have good credit.
 Most utility services conduct credit checks, including cable, telephone, water, even cell phone service providers.

 You Need Good Credit To Live Comfortably